The off-season is a good time to incorporate skill sessions that will produce speed gains and improve your chances of avoiding injury.

 Basketball players know that you can’t scrimmage every practice, so to get better, they work on the basic elements of the game such as dribbling, free throws and footwork.
 Likewise, triathletes should work to improve their cycling technique.
 While most do so frequently with swimming and running drills, the more subtle pedaling skills tend to get overlooked.

-The off-season is a good time to incorporate skill sessions that will produce speed gains and improve your chances of avoiding injury when you shift back to the big ring.
+In training, incorporate skill sessions that will produce speed gains and improve your chances of avoiding injury when you shift back to the big ring.

 Spin circles, not squares.